node-red/node-red.github.io/docs/creating-nodes/properties.md

 template for the node.

-For each of the properties in the `defaults` array, it looks for an `<input>` element with an `id` set to `node-input-<propertyname>`.
+For each of the properties in the `defaults` array, it looks for an `<input>` element with an `id` set to `node-input-<propertyname>`, or `node-config-input-<propertyname>` in the case of Configuration nodes.
 This input is then automatically populated with the current value of the property.
-When the edit dialog is okayed, the property takes whatever value is in the input.
+When the edit dialog is closed, the property takes whatever value is in the input.

-The `<input>` type can be either `text` for string/number properties, or `checkbox` for boolean properties.
-Alternatively, a `<select>` element can be used if there is a restricted set of choices.
+More information about the edit dialog is available [here](edit-dialog).

 #### Custom edit behaviour